shreyakoley020102/shreyakoley020102/README.md

-Nice to meet you all!
+It was nice meeting you all!

 ![tenor (1)](https://media.giphy.com/media/U1aKUJgwF6UfmPFots/giphy.gif)